samuelpswang/advent-of-code-2015/README.md

 ### Intro

-This repository is my solution in `Python3.11.7` to the 2015 Advent of Code event.
+This repository is my solutions in `Python3.11.7` to the 2015 Advent of Code event.
 The solutions were written in late 2023 and early 2024 after the completion of the 2023 Advent of Code.

 ### Results